 illegal eviction or harassment, under s.1 Protection from Eviction Act 197

-failure to comply with improvement notice, under s.30 Housing Act 2004
+failure to comply with an improvement notice, under s.30 Housing Act 2004

-failure to comply with prohibition order, under s.32 Housing Act 2004
+failure to comply with a prohibition order, under s.32 Housing Act 2004

 breach of banning order, under s.21 Housing and Planning Act 2016